ljdursi/ML-for-scientists/README.md

 * Have used a few standard fundamental methods, and have a grounding in the underlying theory,
 * Understand some basic concepts with broad applicability.

-It covers, mostly in python (sklearn, but also some other packages), most or all of the following methods:
+It covers, in python (sklearn, but also some other packages), most or all of the following methods:

 * Regression:
    - OLS